 The design is a little flat.
-It’s great if you just want a silver ring, but if you want something with more oomph, this won’t be your ring.
+It’s great if you just want a silver ring, but if you want something with more oomph, this ring isn't for you.

 This ring more or less lacks design - that’s the whole point.
-It’s a nice simple silver-toned tungsten ring.
+It’s a nice simple silver-toned tungsten band.

 The ring is super cheap and costs less than $20.
 It’s incredibly durable, too, and for the minimalist, it’s a perfect option!

-An understated pattern gives a fantastic option for women who are wanting a nice option with a little pizzazz but that’s still easy on the eyes.
+An understated pattern provides a fantastic option for women who are wanting a nice ring with a little pizzazz that's still easy on the eyes.